Why Stories Need Data

 - TikTok: No public research API available

-Setting Up Reddit API Access
+Setting Up Access to Reddit's Public API

 Create Reddit Account: If you don't have one, sign up at reddit.com